-BONN, Germany (Landscapes News) — Already subject to instability caused by atmospheric warming, the global ecosystem faces a new climate change challenge from looming infrastructure projects threatening to damage the Congo Basin landscape, according to an environmental expert.
+BONN, Germany (Landscape News) — Already subject to instability caused by atmospheric warming, the global ecosystem faces a new climate change challenge from looming infrastructure projects threatening to damage the Congo Basin landscape, according to an environmental expert.

 The region, which straddles the Congo River, spanning 3.7 million square kilometers and 10 countries, including Democratic Republic of Congo and Republic of Congo, contains the largest undisturbed tract of tropical rainforests and peatlands in the world.
 The basin is home to untold biological diversity, providing food, shelter and livelihoods for 40 million local residents, the bonobo, the endangered lowland western gorilla and the dwarf crocodile.